learn-co-students/nyc04-seng-ft-041920/19-sessions-cookies/README.md

 ### Outline
 - [ ] Discuss how websites use cookies
-  - [ ] Twitter, NYTimes
+  - [ ] NYTimes, Twitter
 - [ ] Use cookies to persist information about the client across requests
 - [ ] Demonstrate the `session` hash in Rails
 - [ ] Use the sessions to implement paywall

 **Task**:
-- After viewing a hotel's show page 3 times, we want the user to view an advertisement before viewing any more pages.
+- After viewing any of the show pages combined a total of 3 times, we want the user to view an advertisement before viewing any more pages.

 ___